Mulanga731/Christoffels-dishzone-MAST5112-Final-poe/README.md

 Tested app on Expo Go to ensure functionality works correctly.
 Video Demonstration

  # User-Interface
- Improved layout spacing and alignment for all the screens Consistent colours ,fonts and styles across pages for a clean readable interface
+ Improved layout spacing and alignment for all the screens Consistent colours ,fonts and styles across pages for a clean readable interface Enhanced from validation to ensure no empty fields are submitted.

+ # Code structure and organization
+ Split the screens into three namely AddMenuItemsScreen,HomeScreen and FilterScreen.
+ Improved naming convention and comments for readability